AlexQ6/Mern-project-part-A/README.md

 Jeff is a student at University B studying law.
 He is a big fan of his local cafe XYZ and wants to support them during current times of covid.
 He is quite time constrained and want to breeze through the payment process and then pick up his order.

-- As a customer I want to be able to
+- As a customer(Jeff) I want to be able to
   - add wanted products into a cart so it can be ready for purchase
   - use Paypal for the transaction as it is a popular service for payment
   - send the receipt to my email so I can have a proof of purchase